openharmony/docs/en/device-dev/subsystems/subsys-dfx-overview.md

 - HiSysEvent: implements system event logging.
 It is applicable to standard-system devices \(reference memory ≥ 128 MiB\).
 - HiChecker: implements defect scanning.
 It is applicable to standard-system devices \(reference memory ≥ 128 MiB\).
 - HiDumper: exports system information.
 It is applicable to standard-system devices \(reference memory ≥ 128 MiB\).
-- Faultlogger: implements crash detection.
+- FaultLogger: implements crash detection.
 It is applicable to standard-system devices \(reference memory ≥ 128 MiB\).

 ## Basic Concepts<a name="section5635178134811"></a>